-DEW's Executive Director, Mr. G. Daniel Ellzey, serves as the Governor's designee, and the Manager of the Office of Equal Opportunity (OEO) serves as the State-level EO Officer.
-Within DEW, the Executive Director has designated the State-level EO Officer and OEO to develop, implement, and maintain a Nondiscrimination Plan for State Programs; collect and maintain records; conduct oversight of recipients' recordkeeping; and monitor the equal opportunity and nondiscrimination requirements under WIOA and its implementing regulations.
-The State-level EO Officer position reports on equal opportunity matters directly to the Executive Director/Governor's Designee.
+DEW's Executive Director, Mr. William Floyd, serves as the Governor's designee, and the person responsible for the Office of Equal Opportunity (OEO) serves as the State-level EO Officer.
+Within DEW, the Executive Director has designated the State-level Equal Opportunity (EO) Officer and OEO to develop, implement, and maintain a Nondiscrimination Plan for State Programs; collect and maintain records; conduct oversight of recipients' recordkeeping; and monitor the equal opportunity and nondiscrimination requirements under WIOA and its implementing regulations.
+The State-level Equal Opportunity (EO) Officer position reports on equal opportunity matters directly to the Executive Director/Governor's Designee.